 Remaining Allocated Sites Potential Capacity Status Site North of Wastewater Treatment Works, Ford Up to c.250,000tpa WSCC/096/13 - Permission granted for a Materials Recovery Facility and residual waste treatment facility creating energy from waste through gasification (MRF = 60,000tpa, Gasification = 140,000tpa).
 WSCC/036/20 - Demolition of existing buildings and structure and construction and operation of an energy recovery facility and a waste sorting and transfer facility for treatment of municipal, commercial, and industrial wastes, including ancillary buildings, structures, parking, hardstanding, and landscape works - withdrawn.
 Hobbs Barn, near Climping c.50,000tpa WSCC/067/15 - Permission granted for a waste transfer station with 50,000tpa capacity.
 Fuel Depot, Bognor Road, Chichester c.50,000tpa WSCC/058/13 - Permission for waste transfer station granted but now expired.
 Chichester District Council approved a hybrid outline planning application for the redevelopment of the Fuel Depot site (14/04284/OUT).
 WSCC raised no objection as the proposal excluded an area of the Fuel Deport (north east area) for future waste uses, and therefore was consistent with Policy W10.
-A further hybrid application was approved on the 29.04.2021 by Chichester District Council at the Fuel Depot (19/00619/FUL), which excludes the northeast area for waste development.
+A further hybrid application was approved on the 29.04.2022 by Chichester District Council at the Fuel Depot (19/00619/FUL), which excludes the northeast area for waste development.
 There were no objections on the basis that the land within the blue line will be retained for future waste use, in line with the West Sussex Waste Local Plan (2014).
 Brookhurst Wood, near Horsham c.300,000tpa WSCC/018/14 - Permission for a Waste Transfer Facility to handle inert and non-inert waste with associated open air inert waste recycling operations with a capacity of 230,000tpa.
 WSCC/015/18 - Permission granted on appeal for a Recycling, Recovery and Renewable Energy Facility with a capacity (MRF = 50,000tpa, EfW = 180,000tpa).
-WSCC/028/22 - Refused Derived Fuel /Compost Like Output storage Land West of Wastewater Treatment Works, Goddards Green c.200,000tpa No application to date.
+WSCC/028/22 - Extension of the existing MBT facility site to provide for the storage of refused derived fuel (RDF) and compost like output (CLO) - Granted.
+Land West of Wastewater Treatment Works, Goddards Green c.200,000tpa No application to date.
 Extension to Brookhurst Wood Landfill, Horsham 860,000 tonnes WSCC/003/14 - Permission granted for the Installation and operation of a temporary aggregate treatment and recycling facility (230,000tpa).
-WSCC/050/19 - Temporary permission granted for a soil heat treatment facility (10,000tpa).
-WSCC/051/19 - Temporary permission granted for a soil washing facility (100,000tpa).
+WSCC/050/19 - Temporary permission granted for a soil heat treatment facility (10,000tpa) - permission expired.
+WSCC/051/19 - Temporary permission granted for a soil washing facility (100,000tpa) - permission expired.
 WSCC/044/21 - Withdrawn application for the construction of a Hydrogen Generation Facility.
+WSCC/037/23 - Construction and Operation of an Open Windrow Composting Facility - pending a decision.
+WSCC/003/24 - Construction and operation of a materials recycling facility including officers and vicitor control an apparable WSCC/002/24 - Construction and operation of a materials recycling facility including officers and visitor centre, an anaerobic digestion plant, and extension to an existing landfill site and ancillary infrastructure (variation of condition 2 of planning permission WSCC/067/19 for a 12 month extension to the end date to complete restoration of the landfill) - pending a decision.